shysolocup/noscord.js/README.md

 noscord.JS is a customized Discord.JS API that has more accessibility and quality of life changes to make development easier to understand and implement into your bots<br><br>

-It uses a plethora of services built into the API that you can use to more easily access elements<br><br>
+It uses a plethora of services built into the API that you can use to more easily access elements<br>

-there are multiple services that you can add into your scripts that makes development easier.
+making development much easier

 <br>